vlz1/libEXIB/Documentation/EXIB.md

 ## Strings

-The `EXIB_TYPE_STRING` type makes no assumptions about character encoding, and represents a null-terminated array of any integral type.
+Strings are a subtype of `EXIB_TYPE_ARRAY`.
+They make no assumptions about character encoding, and represent a null-terminated array of any integral type.
 The "character" type is specified by the `arrayType` field of the object prefix.
+To encode a string, simply encode an array of integers and set the `arrayString` of the object prefix.

 ```
-0x1C     0x0000  0x02   0x0006 0x48 0x65 0x6C 0x6C 0x6F 0x00
+0x1E     0x0000  0x12   0x0006 0x48 0x65 0x6C 0x6C 0x6F 0x00
 [Prefix] [Name] [Obj] [Size16]  'H'  'e'  'l'  'l'  'o'  '\0'
 ```